top of page

 Although these vegetables are usually a red flag on a low FODMAP diet, the green parts are low in fructans and can provide that great onion taste without the gut side effects.

 Cooking tip: use 1 cup of diced green leek leaves or spring onion tips to replace 1 onion.
+However, small amounts of the white parts of leek are low FODMAP (2 tablespoons) and even upto 1/3 cup of the white parts of spring onion, which is quite a lot.

 3. Commercial Low FODMAP onion and garlic powder